ekamperi/ekamperi.github.io/_posts/2019-07-28-gradient-descent.md

 * $$\delta\mathbf{x}^T \mathbf{H} \delta \mathbf{x}$$ has both positive and negative eigenvalues: We are stuck on a saddle point.
 * None of the above: We have no clue.
 We need even higher-order data to figure it out.

-Gradient descent is a simple method and it usually gives meaningful results for both convex and nonconvex optimization.
+Gradient descent is a simple method and it usually gives meaningful results for both convex and non-convex optimization problems.
 For convex optimization it gives the global optimum under fairly general conditions.
-For nonconvex optimization it may arrive at a local optimum.
+For non-convex it may arrive at a local optimum.